remichan97/task-cli/README.md

 # Search a task
 task search "keyword"
 ```

+# Development setup
+- Have either [VS Code](https://code.visualstudio.com/) with the C# support installed or [Visual Studio](https://visualstudio.microsoft.com/) with `.Net Desktop Development` workload installed.
+- [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download) if using VS Code
+- Clone this repository
+- Open the cloned repository in VS Code or Visual Studio
+- (Skip this if you are using Visual Studio) Run the command ```dotnet restore``` in terminal to install all dependency used in this project
+- Run the project

 # Features currently in the work
 - [x] A command to clear all saved tasks